Ahmet Robenson

-Ahmet Robenson (born Peel Harold Robinson; 1889 – 1 January 1968) was a Turkish football player and physical education teacher at Galatasaray High School, who is known for his active role in the development of sports in Turkey.
+Ahmet Robenson (born Peel Harold Robinson; 1889 – 1 January 1968) was an English-Turkish football player and physical education teacher at Galatasaray High School, who is known for his active role in the development of sports in Turkey.

 Biography

+Robenson was born in Kalimpong, British India (modern-day India), to English parents, Spencer Robinson and Hannah Rodda.
+After Spencer Robinson’s death, his mother remarried a Muslim man and converted to Islam; her children’s names were subsequently changed to Islamic names.
+Robenson moved to Istanbul with his mother and stepfather in 1891.He lived in Istanbul until 1929, then emigrated to the United States, where he died in New York in 1968.

-He was born in Kalimpong, British Raj (modern day India).
-He lived most of his life in Istanbul and died in New York, United States.
-Ahmet had two brothers, Yakup and Abdurrahman, who were also interested in sports, however they were killed in action in World War I whilst fighting for the Ottomans against the British in the Sinai front.
+His brothers, Yakup and Abdurrahman, were killed in action in World War I whilst fighting for the Ottomans against the British in the Sinai front.

 After graduating from Galatasaray High School, Robenson was interested in new sports which were not recognized in his country at the time.
-He is known as being the first organizer of basketball, hockey, tennis, and Scouting activities in his time.
-He mostly introduced these new sports to his students in Galatasaray High School.
+He is known as being the first organizer of basketball, hockey, tennis, and scouting activities in his time.
+He introduced these new sports to his students in Galatasaray High School.

-Robenson was also the goalkeeper of the Galatasaray football team, who won the Istanbul League title in 1909.
+Robenson also served the goalkeeper of the Galatasaray football team, and later became its president in 1926.

-He later became Galatasaray S.K. president in 1926, and Galatasaray won the Istanbul League once again.